 For more information about cycling you aquarium, check out our fishless cycle guide.

-Neon Tetras, and Cardinal Tetras for that matter, are an egg scattering species.
+Neon Tetras, and Cardinal Tetras for that matter, are an egg scattering species of fish.
 This means the males typically chase the females, who release eggs in mosses and other plants, which the males then fertilize.

 Neon Tetra breeding has high success rates when you use tannins, low TDS (total dissolved solids) water, low pH water, and spawning mops.
 In the next section we will cover ways to obtain all these items.